Lifelong-ML/offline-compositional-rl-datasets/README.md

 ## Running the code

 To reproduce our experiments, we provide a training and evaluation file for running d3rlpy with our datasets and network architecture.
-Before you start, make sure to correctly set the dataset and datasplit paths in both d3rl_runner.py and d3rl_eval.py.
+Before you start, make sure to correctly set the dataset and datasplit paths in the config files in _configs of the script you are running.
 Note that, these paths expect a pointer to a folder that has the following structure.

 ├ root_data
 │   ├ expert